 The project will proceed with the necessary measures for the power control and monitoring.
 Together with the information produced by both ANEEL and ONS, it will be possible to monitor the power generation of the project and the grid power mix.
 Beyond that, information about power generation and energy supplied to the grid are controlled by the Chamber of Electric Energy Commercialization CCEE (from the Portuguese Câmara de Comercialização de Energia Elétrica).
-CCEE makes feasible and regulates the electricity energy commercialization.
+CCEE makes feasible and regulates the electricity energy commercialization and is responsible for monitors monthly the energy delivered to the grid.